Inflectra/rapise-documentation/docs/Guide/including_other_files.md

 }
 ```

-You may add an include statement by dragging a `.js` file from the [Test Files](test_files_dialog.md) tree and dropping it into `.js` script.
+You can add an include statement by dragging a `.js` file from the [Test Files](test_files_dialog.md) tree and dropping it into your `.js` script.

-It is recommended to put common functions and variables into [Common.js](Frameworks/frameworks.md#managing-common-data) file in your framework.
-However, if you have another .js file or files, you can add an include statement(s) directly into `Common.js`.
+It is recommended to place common functions and variables into the [Common.js](Frameworks/frameworks.md#managing-common-data) file within your framework.
+However, if you have other `.js` files, you can add include statements directly into `Common.js`.

-Additionally, you have the option to tag your external `.js` file as `shared`, which will automatically load it for each test run.
-This eliminates the need for an include statement.
+Additionally, you can tag your external `.js` file as `shared`.
+This automatically loads the file for each test run, eliminating the need for an include statement.

 ![Tag as Shared](./img/including_other_files_tag_as_shared.png)